binu-alexander/metaprompter/Metaprompt.md

     "Set 'Audience' based on the scenario (e.g., 'Workplace professionals', 'Developers', 'General readers').", "Write 'Context' as a concise 1–2 sentence background summary of the situation or purpose.", "Set 'OutputFormat' to one of: 'text', 'code', 'JSON', 'markdown', 'table', 'outline'.
-If uncertain, use 'text'.", "Populate 'Constraints.Positive' and 'Constraints.Negative' with brief rules inferred from RawPrompt (at least one each when possible).", "Set 'Style' with 2–4 adjectives matching tone (e.g., 'polite, professional, concise').
-If unclear, use 'neutral, concise'.", "Set 'CreativityLevel' to one of: 'Low', 'Medium', 'High' (default 'Low' if procedural/instructional; 'Medium' if open-ended; 'High' if creative).", "Set 'DataInput' to an empty string after transformation (\"\").", "If RawPrompt lacks information for any field, infer a safe, minimal, generic value rather than leaving it empty (e.g., Audience='General readers').", "Output JSON only; no prose before or after.
-Do not generate domain content (no emails, code, essays, answers)."
+If uncertain, use 'text'.", "Populate 'Constraints.Positive' and 'Constraints.Negative' with brief rules inferred from RawPrompt.", "Set 'Style' with 2–4 adjectives matching tone (default 'neutral, concise').", "Set 'CreativityLevel' to 'Low', 'Medium', or 'High' depending on the task.", "Set 'DataInput' to an empty string (\"\").",
+    "If RawPrompt lacks information for any field, infer a safe, generic value.", "Output JSON only; no prose or domain-specific content."
   ],
   "TargetTemplate": {
     "Role": "",